Remote Calling Python from Erlang¶

 py:call(Context, Path, Args, KwArgs, Options).

-Performs a remote call to the Notebook
+Performs a remote call to the Notebook on Python side, which resolves

-is a value from previous calculation or
+whether first element of a Path is a value from previous calculation or

 a module name, and then find the function by following remaining items in

-the Path
+the Path.

-will not update the remote history and instead will return you the actual value.
+timeout:int(default 5000)immediate:bool(default false) - setting this totruewill not update the remote history and instead will return you the actual value.

 On exception you receive Erlang exception with tuple

-{'ExceptionClassName', #{args, traceback}}
+{'ExceptionClassName', #{args, traceback}}.

 Note

-flag here differs from default
+Default immediate=False flag here differs from default

-for batched calls (scripts).
+immediate=True for batched calls (scripts).

 py:destroy(Context).